buzzqw/TUS/OBSS/OBSSv2-eng.md

 Whoever has the highest initiative between players and enemies starts first, followed by the others in descending order, declaring Actions and executing them.
 In case of Initiative with the same score, whoever has the higher Ability Score acts first, otherwise the clash will be simultaneous.
 Initiative is valid for the entire clash and is rerolled when changing opponents.

- %box narratore
-Try to make combat flow naturally.
+>>> **Combat flow**: Try to make combat flow naturally.
 Don't interrupt the flow of actions, but by describing their effects involve players (and enemies) in subsequent actions.
-I recommend reading the article https://theangrygm.com/manage-combat-like-a-dolphin/ to understand the method in detail.
+I recommend reading the article \hrefhttps://theangrygm.com/manage-combat-like-a-dolphin/How to Manage Combat Like a Dolphin to understand the method in detail.

 **The Golden Rules also apply to the Initiative Check.**